carissamelanson/tiy_assignments/final-project-elements/presentation-notes.md

 Inspiration for the color scheme comes from star maps, but I used bold and bright colors to give the site a fun and inviting feel.

 ###Landing Page
 To add to the fun and inviting feel I used CSS animation to create the twinkling star effect.
-I saw an example of this Star animatio from a former design students codepen.
+I saw an example of this Star animation from a former design students codepen.
+I thought it fit with concept and wanted to experiment with new techniques.

 Using CSS animations was challenging because it's not yet supported on all browsers, so testing was tricky.

-to keep in line with the concept i created icons that relfect the star concept.
-I used large formats of the icons I created to break up the body copy and bring in interesting visual elements.
+to keep in line with the theme i created icons that relfect the star concept.
+I used large formats of the icons to break up the body copy and bring in interesting visual elements.
 As you'll see on the next page, I use the icons primarily as navigation.

 ### New User
 Let's walk through the site as a new user.